MomentaryRainY/BossNPC/README.md

 ## Local LLM Proxy

-`LLMProxy` is the companion local Node.js service for BossNPC.
+`LLMProxy` is the companion local service for BossNPC.
 It provides the `/dialogue` endpoint for remote LLM generation and the `/embed` endpoint for local memory-similarity embeddings.
-The embedding model is bundled with the proxy, while users must provide their own compatible LLM API configuration.
+The embedding model is bundled with the proxy.
+The release also includes a portable Windows x64 Node.js runtime and preinstalled dependencies, so players do not need to install Node.js or run `npm install`.
+Users must still provide their own compatible LLM API configuration.

+The formal experiment uses the `DeepSeek-V4-Pro-0813` model version.
+The exact value accepted by `LLM_MODEL` is provider-specific; the included configuration uses `deepseek-v4-pro`.

 Configure and start the proxy before launching the game:
-1. Double-click `start.bat` in LLMProxy folder once.
-It creates `.env` and then stops.
+1. Extract the complete release archive; do not run files from inside the ZIP.
+2. Double-click `LLMProxy/start.bat`.
+On the first launch, it creates `.env` and opens the file in Notepad.
-2. Open `.env` and replace these values with details from your API provider:
+3. Replace the placeholder values with details from your API provider:

    ```env
    LLM_API_URL=https://provider.example/v1/chat/completions